henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 inet 10.0.0.1 netmask 255.255.255.0
 ```

-After configuring the ethernet interface I had to instruct the system to forward ip packets enabling the `ipforwarding` in the `/etc/sysctl.conf` file.
+After configuring the ethernet interface I had to instruct the system to forward ip packets enabling the ip forwarding in the `/etc/sysctl.conf` file.

 ```bash
 $ cat /etc/sysctl.conf